-- 1. Ethnsure that all requirements of the Special Use Permit have been met.
-Review and determine whether or not the applicant must apply for and receive approval of a Special Use Permit pursuant to the current Zoning Ordinance. - The property reflects the current zoning ordinance.
-Appropriate zoning classification: IEnsure the use of the building or property is allowed as a permitted use or special use in the Zoning District in which it is located. - 3.
-Such things as traffic, noise, parking and other related issues will be reviewed for their impact on the surrounding area. - 4.
+- 1. Ensure that all requirements of the Special Use Permit have been met.
+Review and determine whether or not the applicant must apply for and receive approval of a Special Use Permit pursuant to the current Zoning Ordinance. - 2.
+Ensure the use of the building or property is allowed as a permitted use or special use in the Zoning District in which it is located. - 3.
+Such things as traffic, parking and other related issues will be reviewed for their impact on the surrounding area. - 4.
 Other planning and development factors.